rust-lang/surveys/surveys/2021-annual-survey/questions.md

 ### Do you consider yourself a member of an underrepresented or marginalized group in technology?

 Please share only what you are comfortable sharing.
-This will help us understand how well our outreach efforts are going.
+This will help us better serve underrepresented and marginalized groups, better understand how well our outreach efforts are going, and more.

 Optional - Select all that apply.